Condensational and collisional growth of cloud droplets in a turbulent environment: Results

-Next, we investigate how condensational growth affects the collisional growth by comparing the time evolution of the droplet-size distribution for three different cases: condensation only, collision only, and the combined process. \Fig{f_gravRe50_cond_coa_comp}(a) shows the comparison of droplet-size distributions when ${\rm Re}_\lambda=45$ and $\bar{\epsilon}=0.039\,\rm{m}^2\rm{s}^{-3}$.
-For the case with only condensation, the growth leads to a broadening of the size distribution.
+Next, we investigate how condensational growth affects the collisional growth by comparing the time evolution of the droplet-size distribution for three different cases: condensation only, collision only, and the combined process. \Fig{f_gravRe50_cond_coa_comp}(a) shows the comparison of droplet-size distributions when ${\rm Re}_\lambda=45$ and $\bar{\epsilon}=0.039\,\rm{m}^2 \rm{s}^{-3}$.
+For the case with only condensation, the width of the droplet-size distribution increases from a monodispersed initial distribution.
 When comparing the tail of the size distribution between the cases of collision only and that of the combined process, we see that the broadening from the condensational growth facilitates the collisional growth.
-The combined condensational and collisional growth leads to the largest tail of the size distribution.
-At $t=80\,$s, the largest radius resulting from the case of combined condensation and collision is about $27.4\,\mu$m and the one resulting from the case of collision only is about $26.7\,\mu$m.
-This leads to an increased rate of $27.4/26.7-1\approx3\%$.
-When $\rm{Re}_\lambda=130$ and $\bar{\epsilon}=0.039\,\rm{m}^2\rm{s}^{-3}$, the rate increases to $32.3/29.3-1\approx10\%$, as shown in \Fig{f_gravRe50_cond_coa_comp}(b).
+The combined condensational and collisional growth leads to large tails of the size distribution.
+In \Fig{f_gravRe50_cond_coa_comp}(b), we show the corresponding result for $\rm{Re}_\lambda=130$.
+At $t=600\,\rm{s}=10\,\rm{min}$, the radius of the droplet reaches about $400\,\mu\rm{m}$, which is almost the size of falling raindrops.
+This timescale is close to the observed timescale for warm rain formation.
 It is worth noting that for the combined process, the droplet-size distribution exhibits an obvious transition from condensational growth to collisional growth, as shown by the dip in the droplet-size distribution.
-We recall that the radii of all droplets are initially $10\,\mu\rm{m}$.
+We recall that the radius of all droplets is initially $r_{\rm ini}\equiv10\,\mu\rm{m}$.
 After the first collision, the droplet grows to twice the mass, giving a radius of $12.6\,\mu{\rm m}$.
-Condensational growth leads to a few large droplets (close to $12.6\,\mu{\rm m}$ by radius) from the initially monodispersed $10\,\mu\rm{m}$ droplet distribution, which triggers the collision process.
+Condensational growth leads to a few large droplets close from the initially monodispersed $10\,\mu\rm{m}$ droplet distribution, which triggers the collision--coalescence process.
 For the case of ${\rm Re}_\lambda=130$ (cyan curves), the dips are less abrupt.
-This is due to the fact that lager ${\rm Re}_\lambda$ leads to stronger supersaturation fluctuations, thus, generate more large droplets.
+This is due to the fact that larger value of ${\rm Re}_\lambda$ lead to stronger supersaturation fluctuations, which thus generate more large droplets.